jdeboi/jdeboi.github.io/projects/_posts/2016-1-5-classroom-clock.markdown

 description: a Arduino-controlled LED clock designed for teachers, by teachers
 ---

-A DIY digital Arduino clock designed for and by teachers.
+A DIY digital Arduino clock designed that I designed for teachers.

 [Instructable](https://www.instructables.com/id/Classroom-Clock/)